mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_project/README.md

 ```

 - Notice how `CostCenter` does **not** exist in the tags defined above.
-  - If someone adds the tag outside terraform and we run `terraform apply`, the output will be `No Changes`
+  - If someone adds the tag outside Terraform and we run `terraform apply`, the output will be `No Changes`
   - However, if `tag["CostCenter]` is excluded from the `ignore_changes` section, `terraform apply` would detect a plan drift and remove the `CostCenter` tag
 - Notice how `CurrentDRI` exists in the tags defined above
   - This can be useful when you want an initial empty value, but someone will update the value outside of Terraform
   - Terraform will only respect the `tags["CurrentDRI"] = "unset"` during resource creation.
 If you add this after the resource exists, the `tags["CurrentDRI"]` will **not** be set

-### All Tag Keys are managed outside terraform
+### All Tag Keys are managed outside Terraform
 You can ignore the `tags` field:

 ```hcl